 Colleen established Family Life International NZ in 1992.
 Inspired by the late Fr Paul Marx (the great Apostle of Life, she realised the need for a pro-life, pro-family organisation in New Zealand which addressed all the life issues from natural conception through to natural death, was unashamedly Catholic, and would open its arms wide to every pregnant mother facing a crisis pregnancy, as well as the sick, disabled and elderly who` may find themselves a target for euthanasia-type practices.

-Prior to his resignation, Pope Emeritus Benedict XVI named Colleen a Dame in the Order of St Gregory the Great, an honour for her pro-life work with mothers and babies in New Zealand.
+In January 2013, Pope Emeritus Benedict XVI named Colleen a Dame in the Order of St Gregory the Great, an honour for her pro-life work with mothers and babies in New Zealand.
+Colleen accepted the honour on behalf of all those who work to save unborn babies and abortion-vulnerable mothers.

 Colleen has her hand in every aspect of the organisation, directly working with the mothers served through our Gianna’s Choice Pregnancy Options and Support service, as well as ensuring that the mission of Family Life International NZ is carried out faithfully.